Natural statistics for spectral samples: Generalized spectral polykays

-For example if $i=5$ and $\pi=\{\{\mu_1, \mu_2\},\{\mu_3\},\{\mu_4,\mu_5\}\}$ then using McCullagh's notation.
+using McCullagh's notation.
 Generalized $k$-statistics are the sample version of the generalized cumulants.
-The importance of generalized $k$-statistics stems from the following properties: the generalized $k$-statistics are linearly independent; every polynomial symmetric function can be expressed uniquely as a linear combination of generalized $k$-statistics; any polynomial symmetric function whose expectation is independent of $n$ can be expressed as linear combination of generalized $k$-statistics with coefficients independent of $n$ \cite{McCullagh1}.
-Due to the last property, natural statistics could be expressed as linear combination of their generalized $k$-statistics with coefficients independent of $n.$
+The importance of generalized $k$-statistics stems from the following properties: the generalized $k$-statistics are linearly independent; every polynomial symmetric function can be expressed uniquely as a linear combination of generalized $k$-statistics; any polynomial symmetric function whose expectation is independent of $n$ can be expressed as linear combination of generalized $k$-statistics with coefficients independent of $n$ \cite {McCullagh1}.
+Due to the last property, natural statistics could be expressed as linear combinations of their generalized $k$-statistics with coefficients independent of $n$.